edesmontils/Linked-Data-Query-Profiler/README.md

-# Semantic WEb quEry Profiler (SWEEP) Project
+# SWEEP Project
+SWEEP: a Streaming Web Service to Deduce Basic Graph Patterns from Triple Pattern Fragments.

-SWEEP (Semantic WEb quEry Profiler) is a tool that allows data providers using a TPF server (see LDF @ linkeddatafragments.org/) to manage data usage.
+SWEEP is a tool that allows data providers using a TPF server (see LDF @ linkeddatafragments.org/) to know the queries of their TPF clients, i.e., how their data are used.

 ## Testing SWEEP